SPUR-TECH/Any-And-All/README.md

 # Testing:

 - I have manually tested every part of the functionality every step of the way.
+- I add a new MODEL, VIEW, TEMPLATE and link the URLS, I then check all is as it should be.
 - Each time I write a new line of HTML, CSS OR JAVASCRIPT I check to see if it looks how I expect it to look.
 - With the HTML and CSS I targeted certain classes by adding a solid color background to be sure I'm targeting the right section then continue with the styling.
 - With the JAVASCRIPT I write a small piece of code then console log the result to make sure the result is as I expected before continuing.
 - I then tested the functionality of said code for instance if it's a button then that button must send the correct data and redirect the user to the relevant page.
-- I made sure that if the user is authenticated then the log out will display in the NAVBAR and the relevant buttons are shown in the cart.
+- I made sure that if the user is authenticated then the log out will display in the NAVBAR under MY ACCOUNT dropdown and the relevant buttons are shown in the BAG.
-- I made sure that all buttons to delete item and any other buttons are removed in the success page.
+- I made sure that all buttons to delete item and any other buttons are removed if the user is not authenticated and an error message appears if user try's to access forbidden area's.
-- I deployed the site early so I could physically check the media query has been coded correctly to have the responsive ability required.
+- I deployed the site early so I could physically check the media queries were coded correctly to have the responsive ability required and the CSS, DATABASE and IMAGES displayed correctly.
 - I then ask friends and family to use the site with no instruction to see from a different perspective and ideas from real people for bug hunting and improvements.
-- Tests were made to ensure the role based user could add, delete or update the menus, users  and comments in the admin page successfully.
+- Tests were made to ensure the role based user could add, delete or update the PRODUCTS successfully.
-- Tests were also made to ensure the user could add, delete or update their comments successfully and not access any other comments made by others.
+- Tests were also made to ensure the user could add, delete or update their BAG, REVIEWS and WISHLISTS successfully and not access any other REVIEWS and WISHLISTS made by others.
-- I tested the responsiveness through all screen sizes.
+- I tested the responsiveness on all screen sizes.
 - Every page was put through the W3C HTML Validation checker and after working through all that was marked up in the code was where id's were repeating but the id's are needed so no changes were made and all is working correctly.

 ![W3C HTML Validation Bag ID results](media/any-and-all-html-validator-bag-with-item-id.jpg)

-### Links to the other test results:
+- ### Links to the other test results:

 - [W3C HTML Validation Bag results](media/any-and-all-html-validator-bag.jpg)
 - [W3C HTML Validation Checkout results](media/any-and-all-html-validator-checkout.jpg)